About Fortuno

 • parameterized tests that allow for varied input testing within the same test structure,

-• nestable test containers to structure large test sets,
+• nestable test containers with configurable initializers and finalizers to structure large test sets,

 • serial unit testing for serial and OpenMP-threaded applications,